syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Model.md

 To specify a cyclic path is as giving input to the Hierarchical-Tree layout.
 EnableCycleDetection property must be set to ‘True’.
 Enabling this property checks for cycles and makes connections accordingly.

-> Note: The EnableCycleDetection property takes effect only for the Hierarchical-Tree layout type of the Diagram Model.
+N> The EnableCycleDetection property takes effect only for the Hierarchical-Tree layout type of the Diagram Model.

 The following code example illustrates how to set the EnableCycleDetection property.